brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 Notice that the `mkdir` command did not display anything.
-It might feel unusual at first, but this is the philosophy of these commands: only display something if something went bad.
+It might feel unusual at first, but this is the philosophy of these commands: only display something if something went wrong.
 In other terms, no news if good news.

 We can now check that the directory has been created.